flynx/proxmox-utils/README.md

 XXX ssh facing lan to avoid a single point of failure with gate

-XXX access points: ssh and wireguard
+XXX emergency access points: ssh and wireguard